 Enhancement of photographic skills through the creation of a portfolio of artworks.
 Development of personalized, self-directed goals and photographic projects.
 Digital camera is required.
 Prerequisite: ART 221 or instructor permission.
 One lecture; two lab.
-DBN.
+Both fall and spring semesters.